isabel-thx/week2/README.md

-This is where i park all my codes from week 2 of Web Dev Bootcamp
+This is where I park all my codes from week 2 of Web Dev Bootcamp. :)